govuk-one-login/mobile-ios-common/Sources/GDSAnalytics/README.md

 ### Action Menu

-This type of event fires when a custom systemAlert popup appears on a the screen, usually this would be a `UIAlertController` of the type `.actionSheet`.
-Use the `PopupEvent` type for this.
+This type of event fires when a custom systemAlert popup appears on the screen, usually this would be a `UIAlertController` of the type `.actionSheet`.
+Use the `ActionMenuEvent` type for this.

 ```swift
 let event = ActionMenuEvent(textKey: "Change your permissions")